 Flora & Fauna

-A multitude of diversity to enjoy
+A multitude of diverse flora & fauna to enjoy

 Renowned botanist, conservationist, author, artist and manager of Hinewai Reserve, Hugh Wilson, walks the Banks Track each season completing a Track Inspection.
 This, and his help with maintenance work along the track, has given him many opportunities to take note of the varied flora and fauna you may see along the Banks Track.

-The south east corner of Banks Peninsula is known as the “Wildside” due to the landowner’s many years of conservation efforts to preserve flora and fauna.
+The south east corner of Banks Peninsula is known as the “Wildside” due to the landowner’s many years of conservation efforts to preserve flora & fauna.
 It is a truly beautiful and spectacular oasis of species thriving together that the Banks Track now traverses.

 Conservation began in this special “wildside” area when the Maurice White Native Forest Trust purchased their first land in the Ōtānerito Valley and established Hinewai Reserve.
 This private reserve, open to the public like a mini national park on the doorstep of Akaroa, along with the determination of the Armstrong family to protect the sooty shearwater, the little penguin and the yellow-eyed penguins on their property began the “wildside” concept.
 The Helps family took up the call shortly after to save the extensive little penguin colony on their land.